rociocgom/omic-data-analysis/Prefoldin-ChIP-seq-analysis/readme.md

 # Overview

-This repository contains four R scripts used for the analysis of **ChIP-seq** data for three proteins:
+This repository contains four R scripts used for the genomic analysis of **ChIP-seq** data for three proteins:

 - **RPB1**